kingsoftcloud/cluster-autoscaler/README.md

 ## Create AS Group
- Go to [Kingsoft Cloud Auto Scaling](https://kec.console.ksyun.com/as/#/group)  Service  to create an AS Group.
+ Go to [Kingsoft Cloud Auto Scaling](https://kec.console.ksyun.com/as/#/group) service to create an AS Group.

 - While creating the `AS Configuration`, please select private image which we just created and add the following script into `UserData`.
     ```bash